 Some BC options might do the opposite of what we discussed above – and may actually result in heavier menstrual bleeding.
-If you had a super light period to begin with, this may be no big deal (and may not outweigh the benefits these forms of BC could offer).
+If you had a light period to begin with, this may be no big deal.
+It may not outweigh the benefits these forms of BC could offer.

 The most famous of this category is the non-hormonal copper IUD, the brand name of which is Paragard®.
-This contraceptive works by creating an environment that is so toxic to sperm (insert Jane Lynch Glee meme here) that the odds of fertilization are less than 1 percent.6
+This contraceptive works by creating an environment so toxic to sperm that the odds of fertilization are less than 1 percent.6

-So, it’s a trade-off: the copper IUD is considered one of the most effective forms of contraception, and it’s low-effort (insert it once and it lasts for up to 10 years)… but the other side of the coin is a potentially heavy menstrual flow that may come with some other symptoms like bad cramping.
+It’s a trade-off.
+The copper IUD is considered one of the most effective forms of contraception, and it’s low-effort.
+Insert it once and it lasts for up to 10 years.
+The other side of the coin is a potentially heavy menstrual flow that may come with some other symptoms.

 When to worry about heavy bleeding or breakthrough bleeding on birth control

-However, if you’re past that six month mark, not on the copper IUD, and still experiencing heavy bleeding on birth control, let your doctor or healthcare provider know ASAP.
+Still experiencing heavy bleeding while on birth control past the six-month mark?
+If you are not on the copper IUD, speak with your doctor.
 Heavy bleeding, FYI, is defined as using more than one pad or tampon an hour on average, bleeding that totals 80mL/5.4 tablespoons or more, and/or bleeding that lasts longer than 7 consecutive days.7

 Birth control bleeding is different for everyone

-Not to sound like a broken record, but it’s SO important to keep in mind that your own body is unlike anyone else’s, and this means that your menstrual cycle – and your reaction to different forms of birth control – will vary depending on your baseline hormonal levels, comorbidities (e.g. other health conditions), and other factors.
+Not to sound like a broken record, but it’s SO important to remember that your body is unique.
+This means that your menstrual cycle, and your reaction to different forms of birth control – will vary depending on different factors.
+Factors include your baseline hormonal levels, comorbidities (e.g. other health conditions), etc.

 This means that, although we have population-level data on many if not all of the contraceptive options available, this information represents a bird’s-eye view.
 So, not all of it is necessarily applicable to YOU as an individual.
 For this reason, it’s important to communicate with your healthcare provider about your needs prior to beginning any contraceptive regimen.